Daimler raises outlook, says chip shortage may impact Q2 sales

-Autos & TransportationDaimler raises outlook, says chip shortage may impact Q2 sales

-Mercedes-Benz car maker Daimler AG (DAIGn.DE) on Friday raised its profit outlook for 2021, but warned that the global semiconductor chip shortage may continue to impact its sales in the second quarter.
+LONDON (Reuters) -Mercedes-Benz car maker Daimler AG on Friday raised its profit outlook for 2021, but warned that the global semiconductor chip shortage may continue to impact its sales in the second quarter.

 Daimler said that although “visibility is limited at present”, it assumes some recovery in the availability of chips in the second half of this year.